SparseDataTree/okrs_demo_0/HELP.md

 The interactive OKR system is also presently still in a lot of flux.
 I am starting to build out the objects needed to support it, but have not yet made any decisions about UI or DB technology for it.

+### Comments
+I am considering making comments parts of specific versions of objectives or key results.
+This is not the only way this could be done.
+Lots of learning to do.

 ## Backend
 I'm still mulling over what would be a good first step.
 Maybe just concatentate the latest messages.